-SESA First General Assembly: Creating together opportunities for economic development and social cohesion in Africa
+SESA First General Assembly and Regional Event: Creating together opportunities for economic development and social cohesion in Africa

 The past 25-28 October, 2022 the SESA consortium hosted its first General Assembly and Regional Event.

 The visit took place in Nairobi and Kisumu (Kenya) and gathered 46 representatives from the organisations part of the initiative.
 The activities were divided into three main events: The General Assembly which took place from 25-26 October in Nairobi, where partners got together in person for the first time to share achieved milestones, engage in collaborative work and define next steps for the project.
 The first Regional event took place from 27-28 October in Kisumu, involving the launch of the Kenya Living Lab in Katito, and finally, on the last day the Kenya Policy Dialogue addressing the topics of electric mobility and productive use of solar power.

 The first session started with a welcome speech form SESA’s project coordinator, Magdalena Sikorowska, from ICLEI Europe.
 Addressed to partners attending onsite and online the coordinator described the agenda for the different activities and provided a general overview of the project main achievements for the first twelve months of the project.

 The main topic to be discussed revolved around the understanding of the local context related to each of the living labs, the goals SESA aims to achieve in this deployment phase, the correct way to measure the Key performance indicators and setting a start point for the data collection coming from the project’s results.